vegaprotocol/documentation/docs/concepts/trading-concepts.md

-# Trading protocol (?)
+# Trading framework (?)
 The Vega protocol software is built to provide a framework for creating markets for trading financial instruments that are based on the values of their underlying assets.
-All markets created using the Vega protocol are initiated and voted on by tokeholders.
+All markets created using the Vega protocol have been initiated and voted on by tokeholders.

-Participants in a market ...
+Participants that interact with a futures market created using Vega can submit market, limit, pegged and liquidity commitment orders.

 ## Orders
 An order is an instruction to execute a trade that is long or short on a market's price.
 Placing an order does not guarantee it is filled.
 Orders stay on the order book until they are filled, expired or cancelled.